Bank Runs With and Without Bank Failure: Data

-To address this, in the second stage summarized by \Cref{fig:diagram} panel (b), we transform the intermediate article-bank-event dataset into our final dataset at the bank-episode level.
+To address this, in the second stage, we transform the intermediate article-bank-event dataset into our final dataset at the bank-episode level.
 This is done in roughly two steps.
 First, we validate and standardize state, city, and bank names.
-This allows us to group all articles for a given bank and to combine this data against datasets with bank balance sheet information, receivership records, and city- or state-level economic indicators. \Cref{appendix:validation:city} discusses how we standardize state and city names.
+This allows us to group all articles for a given bank and to combine this data with datasets containing bank balance sheet information, receivership records, and city- or state-level economic indicators. \Cref{appendix:validation:city} discusses how we standardize state and city names.
 This step is relatively straightforward and correctly matches more than 99 percent of non-missing records against existing city-level datasets.
 However, standardizing bank names is considerably more challenging, as there is no comprehensive list of bank names across bank types (national, state, private) or historical periods (Antebellum, National Banking Era, Federal Reserve).
-To overcome this challenge, we collect an exhaustive list of existing bank-level datasets\footnote{This list augments those of \citet{WeberJEH}, \citet{Jaremski_Fishback_2018}, and \citet{CLV2026}, with additional banks manually compiled for this paper.} and write a Python package that flexibly matches bank names while being robust to typos and variations on how these names are written.\footnote{\Cref{appendix:validation:bank} discusses this package in more detail.} This allows us to match 66\% of all bank names between 1863 and 1934, and up to 90\% if we focus only on national banks.\footnote{We do not truly know if a bank is a national bank unless we can match it, so as a workaround we proxy for national banks with banks that contain the string ``nat'', which captures ``National,'' ``Natl.'', etc.}
+To overcome this challenge, we build a new near-exhaustive bank list based on existing bank-level datasets and several newly digitized sources.\footnote{This new list of banks augments those of \citet{WeberJEH}, \citet{Jaremski_Fishback_2018}, and \citet{CLV2026}, with additional banks manually compiled for this paper, based on \textit{Rand McNally Bankers Directory} (multiple years), \textit{Trust Companies of the United States} (multiple years), and other sources.} We then write a Python package that flexibly matches bank names while being robust to typos and variations on how these names are written.\footnote{\Cref{appendix:validation:bank} discusses this package in more detail.} This allows us to match 75\% of all bank names between 1863 and 1934, and up to 94\% if we focus only on national banks.\footnote{We do not truly know if a bank is a national bank unless we can match it, so as a workaround we proxy for national banks with banks that contain the string ``nat'', which captures ``National,'' ``Natl.'', etc.}